Privacy: Adults services

 For more information see My Care Record

-We may also use Data Processors to support these activities, for example by providing the systems we need or delivering services on our behalf.
+We may also use data processors to support activities, for example by providing the systems we need or delivering services on our behalf.

 - Mitie our facilities management company

-- Other data processors supporting your care might include domiciliary care providers, residential nursing care providers, day care providers, education providers and prepaid card providers within the European Economic Area
+- other data processors supporting your care might include domiciliary care providers, residential nursing care providers, day care providers, education providers, prepaid card providers within the European Economic Area and direct payment management solutions.

 Who is the Data Controller for this processing?